38 interesting gamification examples to unlock user engagement & loyalty

 Duolingo is a language learning app that has mastered gamification for apps.
 Instead of going through long and boring lectures, Duolingo offers fun, bite-sized lessons that make you want to keep learning!

 The app uses an in-app currency called ‘lingots’ which rewards users for completing various activities on the app.
 Additionally, users can collect badges when attaining achievements such as reaching the next level or milestone.
-To boost user motivation even further, Duolingo adds a dash of competition with a scoreboard based on experience points.
+To increase user motivation even further, Duolingo adds a dash of competition with a scoreboard based on experience points.

 Today the app has over 300 million active users worldwide, securing its place as the number one language-learning app.